lis-aw/diy-parabolic-reflector/README.md

 ### Reference:
 I found the idea for this kind of dish on Yoshiyuki Takeyasu's [page](http://www.terra.dti.ne.jp/~takeyasu/).
 There you can find everything from his side about the dish.
 Very cool stuff he has come up with!
 I recommend checking it out if you are an antenna enthusiast.
 I found his work when looking for a way to build my own lightweight parabolic reflector.
-He provides an Excel sheet to do the calculations, but I couldn't verify the calculation behind it from just looking at the sheet (needed verification for my bacheolr thesis), so I did the calculations on my own and wrote my own program to check if the numbers are correct and to output all the things I would need to 3D model the frame.
+He provides an Excel sheet to do the calculations, but I couldn't verify the calculation behind it from just looking at the sheet (needed verification for my bachelor thesis), so I did the calculations on my own and wrote my own program to check if the numbers are correct and to output all the things I would need to 3D model the frame.